-Initially, information from China about the virus’s first instances was published and translated by the Centre for Medical Language Service of Guangdong University of Foreign Languages before being disseminated via the WHO to make sure the whole world would learn from China’s experience.
-For the scientific community to have information available in their native languages instead of one they’re less familiar with can help them work better and faster.
+Initially, information from China about the virus’s first instances was published and translated by the Centre for Medical Language Service of Guangdong University of Foreign Languages.
+It was then disseminated via the WHO to ensure the whole world would learn from China’s experience.
+For the scientific community, to have information available in their native languages enables them to work better and faster.
 Working in tandem with medical linguists also allows for the communication of their studies results without limitations.

-Healthcare professionals being able to efficiently communicate facts and information to the people, and people being able to understand the causes, cures or even basic precautions, are both factors contributing to reduce the spread of the disease and to diminish the detrimental impact of any outbreak.
+Healthcare professionals being able to efficiently communicate facts and information to the people, and people being able to understand the causes, cures or even basic precautions, are vital in both reducing the spread of COVID-19 and diminishing the detrimental impact of any outbreak.

 Let us take a moment to celebrate the work our interpreters and translators are doing, in close collaboration with national healthcare providers, local authorities and central governments, to make sure our citizens have access to vital information at all levels.